-3. NSA RECOMMENDATION OF STUDENT MEMBERS FOR POSSIBLE ACTION FOR APPOINTMENT TO THE TASK FORCE ON POWER BASED VIOLENCE AT INSTITUTIONS OF HIGHER EDUCATION
+6. TASK FORCE ON POWER-BASED VIOLENCE AT INSTITUTIONS OF HIGHER EDUCATION AVAILABLE APPOINTMENT INFORMATION ONLY

-NSA Chair will discuss Assembly Bill 245 of the 2023 Nevada State Legislative Session and its creation of the Task Force on Power Based Violence at Institutions of Higher Education.
-Assembly Bill 245 requires the Board of Regents to consult with the NSA regarding the appointment of two eligible student members, one from a community college and one from a university.
-NSA will discuss the following two recommendations and possibly take action to forward the recommendations to the Board of Regents for consideration of formal appointment.
+NSA Chair will discuss NRS 396.141 and its creation of the Task Force on Power Based Violence at Institutions of Higher Education.
+NRS 396.141(1)(c) requires the Board of Regents to consult with the NSA regarding the appointment of two eligible student members.
+The Task Force will have openings that need to be appointed by June 2025 for one student member from a university and one from a community college.
+NSA Chair will discuss the process and timeline of how a recommendation will be made at a future meeting.
+(Ref.
+NSA-6)